Question & Answer #1

 What is the link between strong bones and hormones?

 While there are many hormones that can affect bone strength, I am assuming that your question is about female hormones.
-If you already got the Save Our Bones Program, you know that I am against any type of hormonal supplementation for osteoporosis.
+If you already got the Osteoporosis Reversal Program, you know that I am against any type of hormonal supplementation for osteoporosis.
 It is no secret that the cookie-cutter hormonal treatment of the past few decades is slowly tapering off because very serious side effects linked to hormone supplementation have been reported.

 As it relates to osteoporotic fractures, researchers have found that estrogen treatment for bone strength is, at best, an “imperfect solution.”
 I am quoting from a study published in the Journal of Clinical Endocrinology & Metabolism titled “Does Estrogen Adequately Protect Postmenopausal Women Against Osteoporosis?”, by Orwoll and Nelson.

 There is no need to tamper with our delicate hormonal balance.
-The Save Our Bones Program is designed to increase your bone density and improve your bone strength without any hormones or drugs.
+The Osteoporosis Reversal Program is designed to increase your bone density and improve your bone strength without any hormones or drugs.

 So believe in yourself… and believe in your bones.